mlehmus-dot/seahorse-backup-tool/README.md

 Please use with your own risk!

 # ==TAKE BACKUP==
+# NOTICE: FORMAT YOUR USB STICK TO NTFS OR EXT FILESYSTEM!

 1a.
 Download folder "seahorse-backup-tool" (inc. files: backup.sh, restore.sh, remove-old-keys.sh, INSTALL.sh and folder named: saved-backup)
-# Downloading a zip from Github changes folder name to seahorse-backup-tool-main.
-You don't need to rename folder.
-Just follow steps below:

 2a.
-Unzip packed example to ~/Downloads/
+Unzip packed example to ~/Download or direct to USB STICK

 3a.
 Open terminal and navigate to seahorse-backup-tool -folder

 4a. type: <pre>```chmod +x INSTALL.sh && ./INSTALL.sh```</pre>
-	this should give execute permissions to other .sh files.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------